Lenovo: 1984–1993: Founding and early history

+Lenovo was founded in Beijing on 1 November 1984 as Legend by a team of engineers led by Liu Chuanzhi and Danny Lui.
+Initially specializing in televisions, the company migrated towards manufacturing and marketing computers.

-Liu Chuanzhi and his group of ten experienced engineers, teaming up with Danny Lui, officially founded Lenovo in Beijing on November 1, 1984, with 200,000 yuan.
+Liu Chuanzhi and his group of ten experienced engineers, teaming up with Danny Lui, officially founded Lenovo in Beijing on 1 November 1984, with 200,000 yuan.
 The Chinese government approved Lenovo's incorporation on the same day.
-Jia Xufu (贾续福), one of the founders of Lenovo, indicated that the first meeting in preparation for starting the company was held on October 17 the same year.
+Jia Xufu (贾续福), one of the founders of Lenovo, indicated that the first meeting in preparation for starting the company was held on 17 October the same year.
 Eleven people, the entirety of the initial staff, attended.
 Each of the founders was a member of the Institute of Computing Technology of the Chinese Academy of Sciences (CAS).
 The 200,000 yuan used as start-up capital was approved by Zeng Maochao (曾茂朝).
 The name for the company agreed upon at this meeting was the Chinese Academy of Sciences Computer Technology Research Institute New Technology Development Company.

 The organizational structure of the company was established in 1985 after the Chinese New Year.
 It included technology, engineering, administrative, and office departments.
 The group first attempted to import televisions but failed.
 It rebuilt itself as a company doing quality checks on computers.
 It also tried and failed to market a digital watch.

 In May 1988, Lenovo placed its first recruitment advertisement on the front page of the China Youth News.
 Such ads were quite rare in China at the time.
 Out of the 500 respondents, 280 were selected to take a written employment exam.
 120 of these candidates were interviewed in person.
-Although interviewers initially only had authority to hire 16 people, 58 were given offers.
+Although interviewers initially only had the authority to hire 16 people, 58 were given offers.
 The new staff included 18 people with graduate degrees, 37 with undergraduate degrees, and three students with no university-level education.
 Yang Yuanqing, the current chairman and CEO of Lenovo, was among that group.

 Liu Chuanzhi received government permission to form a subsidiary in Hong Kong and to move there along with five other employees.
 Liu's father, already in Hong Kong along with Lui, furthered his son's ambitions through mentoring and facilitating loans.
-Liu moved to Hong Kong in 1988.
+Liu moved to Hong Kong in 1987.
 To save money during this period, Liu and his co-workers walked instead of taking public transportation.
 To keep up appearances, they rented hotel rooms for meetings.

 In 1990, Lenovo started to manufacture and market computers using its own brand name.
 Some of the company's early successes included the KT8920 mainframe computer.
 It also developed a circuit board that allowed IBM-compatible personal computers to process Chinese characters.